Miscellaneous

 iOS App Transport Security

-For more detailed info check this article (opens in a new tab)
+For more details, check this article (opens in a new tab).

 Audio Mixing